 Learn how to draw a great looking Paper Airplane with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Paper Airplane.
+By following the simple steps, you too can easily draw a perfect Paper Airplane.

 Building paper airplanes is a part of the larger art of origami, or paper-folding.
 Historians assert that origami originated in China or Japan about a thousand years ago.